Coder731/Portfolio_Project_1/README.md

 - Navigation bar is displaying vertically not horizontally
 Attempts:
 - Tried setting text align to center in CSS to override user agent stylesheet setting text align to webkit match parent in Browser.
 However, when new setting was applied, this did not change the display.
+Potential Solutions:
+- Use card, instead of Unordered List.
+Detail to be added.

 #### Images 9 and 10 are named with capitalised .JPG endings.
 - To try and address this, the ending was amended to lowercase, .jpg in keeping with the rest of the .jpg files.